 Bridge Year is the right next step for a small number of students after they complete the 2-year core curriculum.
 In Bridge Year, students refine their vocational skills and independent living skills while continuing to have the support of on-campus residential life.

 Bridge Year is a 9-month program that a small number of students enroll in after graduating from the 2-year core program.
 It is designed to help students strengthen vocational, independent living, and social skills in a structured setting.

 In Bridge Year, you'll live on campus in the residence halls, typically in a single room, while engaging in coursework and advising.
 After Bridge Year, most students enroll in Transition Year where they make the move to an off-campus apartment and seek paid employment.

 You'll work 4 days per week in an internship and take 4 required classes that are designed to help you work toward independence and further develop your employment skills.

 Taking Responsibility Course (2 semesters, 50 minutes/week)You'll learn how to exercise responsibility in independent living, including self-care, problem solving, social interactions, using community resources, health management, and job seeking.

-Students begin preparing a realistic budget to live in an apartment.
-They work on finances and learn how to pay bills each month.
+Finance Course (2 semesters, 50 minutes/week)You'll begin preparing a budget for when you live in an apartment next year, and learn how to pay bills.

 Majors and Curriculum